lgorissen/k4d/lab 19/README.md

 ## hostPath volumes

-The *hostPath* volume mounts a file or directory from the Worker (host) node’s filesystem into your Pod.
-This is a solution that you have to think through carefully: is will make the data for your Pod dependending on the Worker node that the Pod is running on.
+The *hostPath* volume mounts a file or directory from the Worker (host) Node’s filesystem into your Pod.
+This is a solution that you have to think through carefully: is will make the data for your Pod dependending on the Worker Node that the Pod is running on.
 That is something that for most Pods your don't want!
 However, it may be a viable use case in some situations, e.g. with DaemonSets.

 In this lab, we will replace the *emptyDir* volume of lab 18 with a *hostPath* volume: